zqq66/DeepGlycan/README.md

-# GlycopepECHO
+# DeepGlycan

 ## Dependency
 Our codes are tested under Linux system with at least one GPU.
 Example files are tested by A100s.

 We recommend using conda to manage all dependency.
 After install conda

-> conda install -n GlycopepECHO requirements.yaml
+> conda install -n DeepGlycan requirements.yaml

 > python setup.py build_ext --inplace